guiideandrade/grid/README.md

 This program is distributed in the hope that it will be useful, but *without any warranty*; without even the implied warranty of *merchantability or fitness for a particular purpose*.

-# Why "Grid v2"?
+# 2 - Why "Grid v2"?

 I am proud of Grid-v1's size: the `gr` flavor was just 1.630 B!
 Then, I don't want to mess with this and in order to add some features in the grid system, I created this new branch on git-hub.

+In this release, there is not a default ready-to-use file, instead we have a few `grid` files.
+These files can be combined, to keep integration easier with other codes, but that is not necessary.
+In development, these files are kept separeted.

 **I love to write free software (it isn't a software, it's just a CSS file, anyways...), you should check out my git-hub page at [git-hub](http://github.com/guiideandrade) or contact me at my [page](http://guiideandrade.com)**

+# 3 - Files

+├── code-you-should-use.css
+├── gr.css
+├── grid-comp.min.css
+├── grid.css
+├── grid-devel.css
+├── grid.min.css
+├── gr.min.css
+└── README.md

+These files is not needed in prodution, but you should checkout at least *code-you-should-use.css* and this *README.md* file.

+## 3.1 - code-you-shoud-use.css

+This file includes some CSS properties.
+These codes are recommended, you should consider this lines (it's very small).

+## 3.2 - README.md

+This file.
+It's the best way I found to communicate about the project.
+It contains some directives, some links, etc.